 • What image or persona do you want to present to clients?

 Everyone’s so different and everyone has something to offer.
-As much as clients vary, so do the women in this industry.
+As much as clients vary, so do the women in the Toronto Escorts industry.
 When I started, I learned that trying to be something I wasn’t was really awkward awkward and strange.
 My anxiety skyrocketed and I would begin to sweat — I felt I was about to give a big stage performance, and it just wasn’t me.
 I also found myself in many awkward situations that I definitely didn’t care for.
 For instance, I sometimes found myself in duos with people I did not feel comfortable with.
 And domination sessions were sometimes difficult — while it was an interesting experience to turn someone into some sort of animal species and whip the crap out of him, it was definitely way out of my expertise.

 The point: When you first start out in this business, it really becomes tricky as to what are you’re okay with — and what you’re not okay with.
 If you compare yourself to others you read about, meet or work with, you might begin to feel you should offer particular services that you may not actually be comfortable with.
 Don’t.